4WD MODIFICATIONS – STORAGE OPTIONS

 Safeguard Cargo Net was Australia’s first load rated cargo restraint net and is used by governments, resource and utility companies, tradespeople and 4WDers.

-The XROADSAUTO Group in the NSW Southern Highlands town of Moss Vale has developed tipper kits to suit tray-back utes and light trucks.
+Nixon’s of Wagga Wagga has developed tipper kits to suit tray-back utes and light trucks.

 The 2018 Load Restraint Guide for Light Vehicles spells out clearly how you should load your vehicle and the correct method for restraining that load.